jmacgregor-accenture/CI-Kata-Madness/README.md

 So that I can see if there are any errors.
 ```
-Acceptance Criteria: Pushing code to the repo triggers a passing build and unit test run.
+Acceptance Criteria: Pushing code to the repo triggers a build and, upon build success, runs unit tests.

 ## Card: Back End Pipeline
 ```